Power Transfer between Two Antenna Arrays in the Near Field: System Model

 The AMAF can be configured along ``eigenmodes'' based on the singular value decomposition (SVD) of $\Tm=\Um\Sm\Vm^\herm$ where $\Um \in \CC^{N_p \times N_p}$ and $\Vm \in \CC^{N_a \times N_a}$ are unitary matrices and $\Sm \in \CC^{N_p \times N_a}$ is a diagonal matrix containing ordered singular values $\sigma_1, \sigma_2, \twodots, \sigma_{N_a}$. $\uv_i$ and $\vv_j$ are the $i^{\text{th}}$ and the $j^{\text{th}}$ column vectors of $\Um$ and $\Vm$, respectively.
 The principal eigenmode configuration of the AMAF with $\vv_1$ results in maximum power transfer.
 Note that because $\vv_j$ and $\uv_i$ are unit norm vectors, if a power $P_T$ is provided at the AMAF configured along $\vv_1$, the RIS will be fed by the power $\sigma_1^2 P_T$.
 For simplicity, we assume $P_T = 1$.
-Then the principal eigenmode will give the RIS power of $\sigma_1^2$, the second eigenmode will give the RIS power of $\sigma_2^2$, and so on.
-Notice that this allows an elegant and clean representation of the net power transfer between the AMAF and the RIS, unlike the classical horn-fed reflector where the analysis becomes complex as it depends on the spillover efficiency, illumination efficiency, etc., \cite{ref_wiley_2007}.
-Furthermore, thanks to \cite{Comp}, array theory based results are a good and reliable match to full-wave solver based results for array antennas (unless very fine accuracies in far-off sidelobes and cross-polarization values are required, which is not the focus of this letter).
-The RIS and the AMAF consist of microstrip patch antenna elements modeled by the classical axisymmetric power radiation pattern, \cite[eq.
-(2-31)]{Balanis_antenna_theo}, \cite[eq.
-(17)]{pozar97}, $E({\theta})=4~\text{cos}^2(\theta)$, where $\theta$ is the angle from the element boresight, the half-power beamwidth (HPBW) is 90$^\circ$, and the gain is 6 dBi.
+Then the principal eigenmode will give the RIS power of $\sigma_1^2$, the second eigenmode will give the RIS power of $\sigma_2^2$, and so on and so forth.
+Notice that this allows an elegant and clean \emph{single coefficient} representation of the net power transfer between the AMAF and the RIS, unlike the classical horn-fed reflectarray where the analysis becomes complex as it depends on the spillover efficiency, illumination efficiency, etc., \cite[Section 4.4]{ref_wiley_2007}, \cite[Section III, Eqs.
+(18), (19)]{pozar97}.

+Thanks to \cite{Comp}, array theory based results are a good and reliable match to full-wave solver based results for array antennas (unless very fine accuracies in far-off sidelobes and cross-polarization values are required, which is not the focus of this paper).
+Therefore, we'll use array theory and pattern multiplication based power radiation pattern plots given by $\big|\av^\herm(\vartheta)\wv\big|^2 E(\vartheta)$, where $\vartheta$ is the angle from the array broadside, $\wv$ is the array beamforming vector, and $\av(\vartheta)=\left[1,e^{j \pi \text{sin}(\vartheta)},\twodots,e^{j \pi (N_p-1)\text{sin}(\vartheta)}\right]^\herm$ is the array steering vector, and $[\cdot]^\herm$ denotes the conjugate transpose.
+The RIS and the AMAF arrays consist of microstrip patch antenna elements modeled by the classical axisymmetric power radiation pattern, \cite[Eq.
+(2-31)]{Balanis_antenna_theo}, \cite[Eq.
+(17)]{pozar97}, $E({\vartheta})=4~\text{cos}^2(\vartheta)$, where $\vartheta$ is also the angle from the element boresight, the half-power beamwidth (HPBW) is 90$^\circ$, and the element gain is 6 dBi.